Real Estate Taxation in Turkey

 If a person who is connected to one country with a citizenship bond resides (sometimes dual citizenship) in another country and receives income or does investment from that country, which country will be taxed is a problem that needs to be solved.
 In order to solve this problem, it will be necessary to determine which country is taxation authority with international legal principles.

 Methods of Avoiding Double Taxation

 1. National Methods: A country can prevent the effects of double taxation by making regulations in its own law.

 2. International Methods: One of the ways to be used in the prevention of double taxation is to make international agreements between countries based on the sharing of powers so that their taxation powers do not conflict.

-One of the current regulations is preventing double taxation agreement signed by Turkey and third countries.
-These agreements are aimed at the entry of foreign capital in Turkey.
+One of the current regulations is preventing double taxation agreements signed by Turkey and third countries.
+These agreements are aimed at the entry of foreign capital into Turkey.